daviddotcs/safe-routing/README.md

 dotnet tool install -g dotnet-script
 ```

-* Within the `src`, run the build script with the new build number as an argument, e.g.; 1.2.3.
+* Within the `src` directory, run the build script with the new build number as an argument, e.g.; 1.2.3.

 ```
 dotnet script build.csx -- 1.2.3